fatimamt/Big-Data-Management-Projects/designingdata_1.md

 whereas data-intensive is a class of applications that use data paralell aproach to process large volumes of data (with size of tera or petabytes).

 ### 2. What are the caracteristics that make a system reliable?
 Mention an example of a not reliable system.
 The reliability of a systems comes when it performs its intended functionality satisfactorily even under specific environmental and operating conditions.
-In data set terms, an example of the lack of system reliability is a relational database system (RDBS), which does  not fulfill the demand of information to store.
+An example of the lack of system reliability lays in the failure either human, software or hardware made.
+For instance, a human mistake in the software that can create a series of cascading failures in a important component within the system.

 ### 3.

 ### 4.